LLMs as verification oracles for Solidity: Related work

-LLMs offer a complementary path to contract analysis: thanks to their understanding of natural language and reasoning capabilities, they may help overcoming some of the limitations of formal verification tools.
-David et al.~\cite{StillNeedManualAudit} explore the use of LLMs for smart contract auditing, by querying \gptQ and Claude to detect the presence of a pre-defined vulnerability patterns (\eg reentrancy, delegatecall injection, \etc).
-Using a benchmark of 52 compromised DeFi contracts, they show that \gptQ and Claude accurately identify vulnerabilities in ${\sim}40\%$ of cases, albeit the high FP rate still requires human oversight.
-At the light of our results, we believe that \gptC would substantially improve the metrics of~\cite{StillNeedManualAudit}.
+The role of LLMs in the context of smart contract auditing has been first analysed \cite{StillNeedManualAudit}, where \gptQ and Claude are queried to detect the presence of a pre-defined vulnerability patterns (\eg reentrancy, delegatecall injection, \etc).
 SmartGuard~\cite{SmartGuard} addresses vulnerability detection by combining the retrieval of semantically similar code with chain-of-thought generation and a self-check architecture, validating their technique on the SolidiFI benchmark~\cite{SolidiFI}.
 The work~\cite{Liu2025BCRA} fine-tunes ChatGPT on 7 logical vulnerabilities (\eg, price oracle manipulation, privilege escalation), and experiments on a dataset of audit reports.
 LLM-SmartAudit~\cite{LLM-SmartAudit} employs a multi-agent conversational framework with a buffer-of-thought mechanism, addressing 10 types of common vulnerabilities (reentrancy, overflow, \etc).
-While the previous three works achieve high prediction metrics on their respective datasets, the use of different datasets for validation makes direct comparison challenging.

-Compared to the previous works, ours takes a different perspective: rather than focussing on detecting known vulnerability types, we investigate whether LLMs are capable of reasoning about arbitrary, contract-specific properties, and whether they can provide convincing explanations for their answers.
+Compared to the previous works, ours takes a different perspective: rather than focussing on detecting known vulnerability types, and possibly use them to synthesize exploits, we investigate whether LLMs are capable of reasoning about arbitrary, contract-specific properties, and whether they can provide convincing explanations for their answers.